-The Traralgon CAD is approximately 40ha in size and is structured by • a grid layout which is highly permeable.
+The Traralgon CAD is approximately 40ha in size and is structured by a grid layout which is highly permeable.

-- The Traralgon town centre is the largest regional centre in Latrobe and provides commercial and administrative services for the region. - The majority of the town centre is located within walking distance (400m radius) of the Precinct with access provided by a signalised intersection on the Princes Highway to the town centre. - the street. - orientated space. - The town centre has a number of landmark buildings. - The north east section of the town centre is dominated by the Traralgon Centre Plaza - a contemporary shopping centre.
+- The Traralgon town centre is the largest regional centre in Latrobe and provides commercial and administrative services for the region. - The majority of the town centre is located within walking distance (400m radius) of the Precinct with access provided by a signalised intersection on the Princes Highway to the town centre. - The town centre streets form the function of a typical country town 'main street' with commercial and retail uses lining both sides of the street. - The town centre, as with many regional centres, is dominated by car usage and vehicular movements.
+Within the town centre pedestrian links are limited to intersections, with the street a predominately car-orientated space. - The town centre has a number of landmark buildings. - The north east section of the town centre is dominated by the Traralgon Centre Plaza a contemporary shopping centre.
 This area currently includes the bus interchange. - Defining the southern edge of the town centre is the Princes Highway.
-The Princes Highway is the major arterial road through Traralgon and Gippsland. - rectilinear grid. - Queens Parade is the residential street that forms the interface between the Precinct and residential areas. - To the east of the Precinct is the Traralgon Creek and associated parkland and open space areas.
+The Princes Highway is the major arterial road through Traralgon and Gippsland. - To the south of the site is an established residential neighbourhood.
+This residential area, like the town centre is laid out on a modified rectilinear grid. - Queens Parade is the residential street that forms the interface between the Precinct and residential areas. - To the east of the Precinct is the Traralgon Creek and associated parkland and open space areas.